-The efficacy of homeopathy for mastitis is well documented in medical Materia Medicas and repertories.
+The rapid effectiveness of homeopathy for mastitis is well documented in medical Materia Medicas and repertories.
 As long as the correct remedy is chosen, it works every time and has done so for more than 200 years.

-We also know lecithin works if taken regularly.
+We also know lecithin is effective if taken regularly.
 I’ll give details below.

 They are quite simple, safe, and effective.

 Here are three main remedies to consider for mastitis.